-The Walk-in Care Center is considered by many payers as a family practice physician’s office.
-It is not an emergency department nor designated as an Urgent Care center by most payers.
+The Walk-in Care Center is designated as a urgent care center, not an emergency department.
 As such, a referral or authorization may be required when seeking services at the Walk-in Care Center.
-Please review your benefits, and/or contact your insurance provider to determine if a referral or prior authorization is required when treatment is provided by a physician’s office other than your primary care physician.
+Please review your benefits, and/or contact your insurance provider to determine if a referral or prior authorization is required when treatment is provided by an urgent care center.

 What if I get more than one bill?

 You may receive more than one bill for the same hospital stay.
-In addition to the, hospital, physician or anesthesia bills you receive from Fletcher Allen, you may also receive bills from other physicians such as, radiologists, pathologists or other healthcare professionals not employed by Fletcher Allen.
+In addition to the, hospital, physician or anesthesia bills you receive from Fletcher Allen Health Care, you may also receive bills from other physicians such as, radiologists, pathologists or other healthcare professionals not employed by Fletcher Allen Health Care.
 These physicians bill separately for their services.
-Should you have any questions about the non-Fletcher Allen physicians’ bills, please contact their offices directly.
+Should you have any questions about the non-Fletcher Allen Health Care physicians’ bills, please contact their offices directly.